sirius-black9999/AMP/README.md

-	you can craft a glass pane with 8 smoothstone to get stone-banded glass you can craft a redstone block with 4 iron to get an iron-banded redstone block you can craft an iron-banded redstone block with 8 stone-banded glass to get 1 red cell

-	red cells activate when receiving a redstone signal red cells activate when exactly 1 or 2 neighboring blocks (directly adjacent or with 1 full edge touching) are activated
+	you can craft a glass pane with 8 smoothstone to get stone-banded glass you can craft a redstone block with 4 iron to get an iron-banded redstone block you can craft an iron-banded redstone block with 8 stone-banded glass to get 1 red cell red cells activate when receiving a redstone signal red cells activate when exactly 1 or 2 neighboring blocks (directly adjacent / 1 edge touching) are activated

 magnetic blocks(mostly done)
 	magnetic blocks can be spawned from the creative menu